sir-eye/PSJavaDev/README.md

 📂 Repository Structure

-The repository is organized into modules and assignments for easy navigation.
+The repository is organized into packages and classes for assignments for easy navigation.

 🌟 Features